Deep-bhingradiya/prac_prog/README.md

 # prac_prog
-Placeholder for some interesting programming questions from Leetcode
+I Am provide for some interesting programming questions from Leetcode that code can help you in your programming work and also you can use that programming in your work.